On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA

 \subsection{Governing equations}

-To describe the conservation of particle number $N$ under the evolution of the particle size spectrum $n_p(p) = \frac{dN}{dp}$ ($n$ denoting number density as a function of particle size parameter $p$ such as radius or volume), one may take the one-dimensional continuity equation \citep[i.e., Liouville equation expressing the conservation of probability, for discussion see][]{Hulburt_Katz_1964}, in a generalized coordinate system:
+To describe the conservation of particle number $N$ under the evolution of the particle-size spectrum $n_p(p) = \frac{dN}{dp}$ ($n$ denoting number density as a function of particle-size parameter $p$ such as radius or volume), one may take the one-dimensional continuity equation \citep[i.e., Liouville equation expressing the conservation of probability, for discussion see][]{Hulburt_Katz_1964}, in a generalised coordinate system:

-where $G\equiv G(x)$ represents the coordinate transformation from $p$ to $x$, $x$ being an equidistant mesh coordinate used in the numerical solution; $n_p \equiv n_p(p(x))$ being number density function and $u\equiv u(x)$ denoting the pace of particle growth in the chosen coordinate $x$.
-The coordinate transformation term $G$ may play a twofold role in this context.
-First, there is a degree of freedom in the choice of the particle-size parameter used as the coordinate (i.e., the argument $p$ of the density function $n(p)$).
+where $G\equiv G(x)$ represents the coordinate transformation from $p$ to $x$ with $x$ being an equidistant mesh coordinate used in the numerical solution; $n_p \equiv n_p(p(x))$ being number density function and $u\equiv u(x)$ denoting the pace of particle growth in the chosen coordinate $x$.
+Equation~(\ref{eq:number_density_cont}) in this context is also referred to as a population balance equation \citep[see, e.g.][chpt.~2.7]{Ramkrishna_2000}.

+The coordinate transformation term $G$ may play a twofold role in this context.\\ First, one has the choice of the particle-size parameter used as the coordinate (i.e., the argument $p$ of the density function $n(p)$).
 For the chosen coordinates $p \in [r, s \sim r^2, v \sim r^3]$, the appropriate distributions will be $n_r(r)$, $n_s(s)$ and $n_v(v)$ where $s=4\pi r^2$ and $v=4/3\, \pi r^3$ denote particle surface and volume, respectively.
-The size spectrum $n_p(p)$ in a given coordinate is related with $n_r(r)$ via the following relation of measures: $n_p(p)dp = n_r(r)dr$ so the total number $N = \int n_r dr$ is conserved.

-Second, there is also a degree of freedom in the choice of the grid layout $p(r(x))$, that is how the parameters $r$, $s$ or $v$ are discretized to form the equidistant grid in $x$.
+The size spectrum $n_p(p)$ in a given coordinate is related with $n_r(r)$ via the following relation of measures: $n_p(p)dp = n_r(r)dr$ such that the total number $N = \int n_r dr$ is conserved.\\ Second, one has the choice of the grid layout $p(r(x))$, that is how the parameters $r$, $s$ or $v$ are discretised to form the equidistant grid in $x$.
 This can be used, for instance, to define a mass-doubling grid layout ($x=\ln_2(r^3)$) as used in \citet{Morrison_et_al_2018} and herein.

-Combining the two transformations results in the following definition of $G$:
+Combination of the two transformations yields the following definition of $G$:

 which defines the transformation from the coordinate $p$ of the density function to the numerical mesh coordinate $x$.
 For further discussion of the coordinate transformation approaches in the embraced framework (including multi-dimensional setting), see \citet{Smolarkiewicz_and_Clark_1986} and \citet{Smolarkiewicz_and_Margolin_1993}.